 Undifferentiated sarcoma of bone means that the cells are not specialised.
-They are quite primitive (immature) and it isn't possible to tell what type of normal cells they started from within the bones.
-When the cells are more specialised in spindle cell sarcoma, your specialist will classify it as histiocytoma, fibrosarcoma or leiomyosarcoma, according to the appearance of the cells under a microscope.
+They are quite undeveloped (immature) and it isn't possible to tell which type of normal bone cells they started from.
+If you have a spindle cell sarcoma with more well developed (specialised) cells, your doctor will call it a histiocytoma, fibrosarcoma or leiomyosarcoma, depending on the appearance of the cells under a microscope.

-Malignant fibrous histiocytoma is a very rare type of spindle cell sarcoma that tends to be found in middle aged adults.
+Malignant fibrous histiocytoma is a very rare type of spindle cell sarcoma.
+It tends to be found in middle aged adults.
 The arms and legs are the most common sites.

-Fibrosarcoma is also very rare and most often diagnosed in middle aged adults.
+Fibrosarcoma is also very rare and most often found in middle aged adults.
 The most common site for fibrosarcoma is the thigh bone (femur).

 Leiomyosarcoma of bone is extremely rare and very little is known about it.

 Chordomas are a very rare, slow growing type of bone cancer.
 They are most common in people between 40 and 60 years of age.
-They tend to occur more often in women than men.
+They are found more often in women than men.
 There are around 20 cases in the UK each year.

-Chordomas develop from the notochord.
-The notochord forms the early spinal tissue in a foetus developing in the womb.
-After about six months, this tissue is replaced by the bone.
-But sometimes small areas of the notochord may remain.
+Chordomas develop from the notochord (pronounced no-tow-cord).
+The notochord forms the early spinal tissue in a baby developing in the womb.
+After about 6 months, this tissue is replaced by bone.
+But sometimes small areas of notochord may remain.